valdezcervera/ClosureTableTree-Backend/README.md

 # Example how to use Koa and TypeORM with TypeScript

 ### NOTE:
-This example has been modified from the original repo to use the closure table pattern, this pattern is used for data represented as a tree, and it enables blazing fast reads and writes.
+This example has been modified from the original repo to use the closure table pattern, this pattern is used for representing data as a tree, with the added benefit of blazing fast reads and writes.
 Repo forked from:
 https://github.com/typeorm/typescript-koa-example.git
 by Umed Khudoiberdiev